 SI.
 No. Category of Supply of Services Supplier of service Recipient of Service Comment (1) (2) (3) (4) (5) 12 Services provided by business facilitator (BF) to a banking company Business facilitator (BF) A banking company, located in the taxable territory 13 Services provided by an agent of business correspondent (BC) to business correspondent (BC).
 An agent of business correspondent (BC) A business correspondent, located in the taxable territory.
-14 Security services (services provided by way of supply of security personnel) provided to a registered person: Provided that nothing contained in this entry shall apply to,-(i)(a) a Department or Establishment of the Central Government or Union territory; or (b) local authority; or (c) Governmental agencies; which has taken registration under the Central Goods and Services Tax Act, 2017 (12 of 2017) only for the purpose of deducting tax under section 51 of the said Act and not for making a taxable supply of goods or services; or (ii) a registered person paying tax under section 10 of the said Act.
+14 Security services (services provided by way of supply of security personnel) provided to a registered person: Provided that nothing contained in this entry shall apply to,-(i) (a) a Department or Establishment of the Central Government or State Government or Union territory; or (b) local authority; or (c) Governmental agencies; which has taken registration under the Central Goods and Services Tax Act, 2017 (12 of 2017) only for the purpose of deducting tax under section 51 of the said Act and not for making a taxable supply of goods or services; or (ii) a registered person paying tax under section 10 of the said Act.
 Any person other than a body corporate A registered person, located in the taxable territory."; Therefore, when Security services are provided to registered persons only then no need to take registration as per Section 23 of CGST Act, 2017.
-However, when supplier of security services provides services to registered as well as unregistered person then such supplier is required to take registration for supply to unregistered arecipient and those under composition.
+However, when supplier of security services provides services to registered as well as unregistered person then such supplier is required to take registration for supply to u n r e g i s t e r e d recipient and those under composition.

 SI.
 No. Category of Supply of Services Supplier of service Recipient of Service Comment (1) (2) (3) (4) (5) 15 w.e.f.
 1-10-2019: Services provided by way of renting of any motor vehicle designed to carry passengers where the cost of fuel is included in the consideration charged from the service recipient, provided to a body corporate.
 Any person other than a body corporate, paying central tax at the rate of 2.5% on renting of motor vehicles with input tax credit only of input service in the same line of business.
+Any body corporate located in the taxable territory.
 Recipient 16 w.e.f.
-1-10-2019: services of lending of securities under Securities Lending Scheme 1997 of Securities and Exchange Board of India (SEBI), as amended · person who borrows the securities under the scheme through an approved Recipient
+1-10-2019: services of lending of securities under Securities Lending Scheme 1997 of Securities and Exchange Board of India (SEBI), as amended Lender i.e. a person who deposits the securities registered in his name or in the name of any other person duly authorised on his behalf with an approved intermediary for the purpose of lending under the scheme of SEBI.
+Recipient